 Looking for resources to help you with your ministry?
 Find downloadable files and resources on the WELS Resource Center.

-View the WELS Center for Mission and Ministry leadership directory for specific area of ministry contact information.
+View the WELS Center for Mission and Ministry leadership directory in the online Yearbook for specific area of ministry contact information.